2 Ways to Clean A Pizza Stone

 Make sure the pizza stone has cooled down

-pizza stones are highly efficient at holding heat.
+Pizza stones are highly efficient at holding heat.
 Make absolutely sure that you give your pizza stone enough time to cool down properly, and this will prevent you from burning your hands and also from damaging the stone.

 Scrape off the surface of the pizza stone